-As discussed in this post, any blood sugar not completely utilized for energy will be stored as body fat.
+Insulin levels and fat storage are related.
+Any blood sugar not completely utilized for energy will be stored as body fat.
 This is why perfecting your macro proportions will be far more useful for maintaining a normal, healthy weight and feeling energetic, compared to counting calories.

 Knowledge of what are macros in diet us useful when keeping track of food consumed.
 And, it’s easier to monitor your macros versus keeping tabs on the caloric value of every scrap of food you eat.
 There’s even a “counting macros app” to make it super easy to perfect your proportions.
 We’ll discuss macro apps shortly….